jgergic/gooddata.github.com/_posts/2010-10-19-numbers-trends-on-dashboard.md

 ---
 title: Numbers &amp; Arrows in Dashboards
-excerpt: We've been really busy in GoodData in the past couple months reshaping our upload APIs - simplifying them, speeding them up and opening them up to more flexibility.
-In summer we've released our v2.0 APIs to our developer community through our GoodData CL.
-Now we're back with the latest installment - SLI API allowing you to load a single file and have it normalized in GoodData.
-Read more on how to start using them.
+excerpt: Some of you have written in and asked how we achieved our nice <a href="http://www.gooddata.com/blog/get-satisfaction-and-gooddata-team-up-to-transform-social-engagement-metrics/">GetSatisfaction health dashboards</a> with large numbers visual and progress indicators.
+Since this is a bit of a hack, I decided this would be a good audience to explain the trick.
+We do intend to implement this feature properly - in about a month.
+However, in the mean time, some clever tricks / a bit of wrestling can get you this effect today.
 layout: post
 ---
 # Numbers &amp; Arrows in Dashboards

-Some of you have written in and asked how we achieved our nice [GetSatisfaction health dashboards](http://www.gooddata.com/blog/get-satisfaction-and-gooddata-team-up-to-transform-social-engagement-metrics/) with large numbers and progress indicators.
+Some of you have written in and asked how we achieved our nice [GetSatisfaction health dashboards](http://www.gooddata.com/blog/get-satisfaction-and-gooddata-team-up-to-transform-social-engagement-metrics/) with large numbers visual and progress indicators.
 Since this is a bit of a hack, I decided this would be a good audience to explain the trick.
 We do intend to implement this feature properly - in about a month.
 However, in the mean time, some clever tricks / a bit of wrestling can get you this effect today:
 <img src="http://www.gooddata.com/files/2010/10/GetSatisfaction-Dashboard.jpg" alt="Custom Arrows Formatting">

 ###Large Font Numeric Report: